tekknolagi/isdt/lecture-notes/1-cli.md

 compile a program) or to add something to the beginning or end of it (e.g. to rerun the previous command as root with `sudo !!`).

 History expansion isn't confined to the last command you ran.
-Remember the history event number in the example shell prompt from Lecture 1?[^ps1] By prefixing the history event number of a given command with a single `!`, you can rerun that command.
+Remember how Bash prompts are customizable?
+You can add a history event number to your prompt by changing the `$PS1` shell variable.
+(See the PROMPTING section of `man bash` for details.)
+By prefixing the history event number of a given command with a single `!`, you can rerun that command.
 Here's an example:

 ```
 vm-hw03{thebb01}1013: gcc -Wall -Werror -o hello hello.c